intel/scikit-learn-intelex/doc/sklearn.rst

     daal4py.sklearn.patch_sklearn()

-If some modules from scikit-learn were imported before patch_sklearn(), then you need to re-import these modules after patch_sklearn().
+If some modules from scikit-learn were imported before patch_sklearn(), you have to reimport these modules again after enabling the patches.

 It is possible to undo the patch with::